Near-record warmth for the Tennessee Valley

 The clockwise rotation around the area of high pressure is leading to a southerly wind direction.
 Warm air will continue to be ushered into the region and some moisture will begin to accompany it.
 The warmer air will lead to high temperatures in the 70s again Wednesday and the increase in moisture will lead to an increase in cloud cover.

-Above you will find the six warmest high temperatures, on record, for both November 9th and 10th here in the Huntsville area.
-The high temperature today for Huntsville was 75 degrees this would tie the 10th warmest on record; the warmest was 80 degrees in 2005.
-The forecasted high for Wednesday is in the mid-70s again.
+Above you will find the six warmest high temperatures on record for both November 9th and 10th here in the Huntsville area.
+The high temperature today for Huntsville was 76 degrees.
+This ties the 7th warmest on record.
+The warmest was 80 degrees in 2005.
+The forecast high for Wednesday is in the mid-70s again.
 I don’t expect to see us tie or even break the record for this date, but highs in the mid-70s will certainly be possible.

 How long does the mild weather last?